-To help pension scheme members access retirement financial advice, the government is planning to introduce a new Pensions Advice Allowance.
-The allowance would enable those nearing retirement to withdraw up to £500 from their defined benefit contribution pension pots, tax-free, for the purpose of obtaining regulated financial advice.
-Under the plans, the £500 allowance can be used on three occasions, although only once in a tax year.
+To help pension scheme members access retirement financial advice, the government has introduced a Pensions Advice Allowance.
+The allowance enables those nearing retirement to withdraw up to £500 from their defined benefit contribution pension pots, tax-free, for the purpose of obtaining regulated financial advice.
+The £500 allowance can be used on three occasions, although only once in a tax year.

-My tax planning checklist Ensure that tax rates are as low as possible across my family Check my PAYE code and understand the tax rates and allowances applicable to me Utilise my ISA allowance and consider other taxprivileged saving opportunities Review my pension arrangements Claim capital allowances for expenditure on business equipment Plan to minimise the tax take, including VAT and capital gains tax Review my estate plan, my Will and expression of wishes for my pension plan(s) Put in place a tax-efficient gifting strategy Discuss with my accountant how to minimise the cost of business motoring Contact my accountant to discuss these and other strategies to help minimise my tax liability
+My tax planning checklist Ensure that tax rates are as low as possible across my family Check my PAYE code and understand the tax rates and allowances applicable to me Utilise my ISA allowance and consider other tax-privileged saving opportunities Review my pension arrangements Claim capital allowances for expenditure on business equipment Plan to minimise the tax take, including VAT and capital gains tax Review my estate plan, my Will and 'expression of wishes for my pension plan(s) Put in place a tax-efficient gifting strategy Discuss with my accountant how to minimise the cost of business motoring Contact my accountant to discuss these and other strategies to help minimise my tax liability